Types of Degrees Construction Management Majors Are Getting

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in construction management have a median salary of $61,200 during the early years of their career.
+Data from the U.S. Department of Education shows that construction management students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $61,200 per year.
 During this timeframe, most salaries fell between $57,450 (25th percentile) and $65,000 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to construction management.